NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 #### Reading values from events emitted during `Future` execution

-If you're dealing with a `Future` that triggers a Solidity event when executed, and you need to extract an argument from said event, then you can use `m.readEventArgument`:
+If you're dealing with a `Future` that emits a Solidity event when executed, and you need to extract an argument from said event, then you can use `m.readEventArgument`:

 ```tsx
 const transfer = m.call(token, "transfer", [receiver, amount]);